 If you have no backups that you can use to recover the catalog (so you need to delete the catalog), the information about previous backups will be lost and you will not be able to access the backups using the Windows Server Backup snap-in.
 In this case, you should create a new backup once your catalog is deleted.

 You will only see the Catalog Recovery Wizard in Windows Server Backup if your catalog is corrupted.

 You can also use the Wbadmin restore catalog and the Wbadmin delete catalog commands to perform these tasks.
 For syntax and examples for Wbadmin, see http://go.microsoft.com/fwlink/?LinkId=140216.

 Click Start, click Administrative Tools, and then click Windows Server Backup.

 In the Actions pane of the snap-in default page, under Windows Server Backup, click Recover Catalog.
 This opens the Catalog Recovery Wizard.

-On the Specify storage type page, do one of the following:
+On the Specify Storage Type page, do one of the following, and then click Next:

-If the backup is on a local drive (including DVDs), on the Select backup location page, select the drive that contains the backup that you want to use from the drop-down list.
-If you are using DVDs, make sure the last DVD of the series is in the drive.
+On the Select Backup Location page, select the drive that contains the backup that you want to use from the drop-down list.
+If you are using DVDs or other media, make sure the last DVD of the series is in the drive.
 Click Next.

-If the backup is on a remote shared folder, on the Specify remote folder page, type the path to the folder that contains the backup that you want to use, and then click Next.
+On the Specify Remote Folder page, type the path to the folder that contains the backup that you want to use.